CivicActions/guidebook/practice-areas/engineering/drupal/README.md

 -   [Trello board](https://trello.com/b/MH1OIHzV/drupal-practice-area-okrs)
 -   [Culture amp](https://civicactions.cultureamp.com/performance/new_goals/department)

-## Skillsbase: Complete a self-assessment of your Drupal skills
+## Skillsbase: complete a self-assessment of your Drupal skills

 Please complete a skills assessment as part of your onboarding to the Drupal practice area if you have not done so.